storacha/w3up/packages/capabilities/readme.md

 #### `invoke`

-The `invoke` method returns an "invocation" of the capability, which can be executed against a ucanto service.
+The `invoke` method returns an [invocation](https://github.com/ucan-wg/spec/#29-invocation) of the capability, which can be executed against a ucanto service.

 Like `create`, `invoke` accepts `with` and `nb` fields, and the inputs must match the constraints in the capability definition.